moggieuk/Happy-Hare/README.md

 Happy Hare keeps track of the current print state in a similar way to the klipper `print_stats` module.
 It is subtly difference and can even work when streaming a job for Octoprint (altough some special precautions must be taken).
 The current state is available via the printer variable `printer.mmu.print_job_state` and can be one of the following: standby, started, printing, complete, error, cancelled, pause_locked or paused.
 This can be useful in your own custom gcode macros but also ensures that Happy Hare restores things like temperatures, stepper motor current and idle_timeout at the right time.

 > [!IMPORTANT]
 > Users printing from the "virtual SD-card" via Mainsail or Fluuid don't have any extras steps to take but if streaming a job (e.g. from Octoprint) the user is responsible to add `_MMU_PRINT_START` to their print_start macro or sequence and `_MMU_PRINT_END` to their end_print macro or sequence.
 The addition of those commands on "virtual sd-card print" will not cause harm but they are but are unecessary and will be ignored (hence the underscore naming).
+Also note that the `print_start_detection` setting can be used to disable the automatic behavior.`

 ```mermaid
 stateDiagram-v2